-Agarose gel electrophoresis is one of the most common electrophoresis technique which is relatively simple and straightforward to perform but possesses great resolving power.
-The agarose gel consists of microscopic pores that act as a molecular sieve which separates molecules based upon the charge, size and shape.
+Agarose gel electrophoresis is one of the most common electrophoresis techniques which is relatively simple and straightforward to perform but possesses great resolving power.
+The agarose gel consists of microscopic pores that act as a molecular sieve that separates molecules based on the charge, size, and shape.

 Agarose gel electrophoresis is a powerful separation method frequently used to analyze DNA fragments generated by restriction enzymes, and it is a convenient analytical method for separating DNA fragments of varying sizes ranging from 100 bp to 25 kb.
 DNA fragments smaller than 100 bp are more effectively separated using polyacrylamide gel electrophoresis whereas pulse-field gel electrophoresis is used to separate DNA fragments larger than 25 kb.
 Agarose gel electrophoresis can also be used to separate other charged biomolecules such as RNA and proteins.

 Table of Contents

 The separation medium is a gel made from agarose.
 Agarose is isolated from the seaweed genera Gelidium and Gracilaria and consists of repeated agarobiose (L- and D-galactose) subunits.
 During gelation, agarose polymers associate non-covalently and form a network of bundles whose pore sizes determine a gel’s molecular sieving properties.
 In general, the higher the concentration of agarose, the smaller the pore size.